Former lobbyist Tony Podesta, others under investigation over alleged foreign work

 Breaking News Emails

 The existence of this particular probe was first reported by CNN, which characterized the investigation as looking into whether lobbyists and operatives failed to register their work as foreign agents.
-None of the people identified as being investigated have been charged with any crime.
+None of the people identified as being under investigation have been charged with a crime.

 In October, NBC News was the first to report that Democratic lobbyist Tony Podesta and the Podesta Group were being investigated by Mueller’s office.